-491. Urban Internship.
+491. Urban Internship or Education 495: Student Teaching.

 Work-study course opportunity for the student to observe decision making processes, relate course material to practical urban problems and participate appropriately in an urban work environment.
-Each student is responsible to the Urban Internship adviser specified by the student's major department, and an application form must be submitted to participate in this course.
+Each student is responsible to the Urban Internship or Student Teaching adviser specified by the student's major department, and an application form must be submitted to participate in this course.
 Every year.